Understanding what your customers think — and how they feel — is one of the most important steps to any thriving business

 gives companies an opportunity to interact directly with their followers and customers, providing them with a platform to express their opinions and feelings on your brand, products, and services quickly and easily.

-Don’t be afraid to ask questions specific questions, even if it means engaging in brief conversations — this will help you uncover valuable information about what people think about your business!
+Don’t be afraid to ask specific questions, even if it means engaging in brief conversations — this will help you uncover valuable information about what people think about your business!

 4. Monitor Brand Mentions